Sunshine's Secondary ESL Studio

 Estimated reading time: 5 minutes

 It would be an understatement to say that getting high-intermediate ESL (B2 level) students to speak English is easy.
-They may have the vocabulary and basic grammar skills to form sentences, but without regular speaking practice, they risk getting stuck.
+Even when they have the vocabulary and grammar knowledge to form sentences, many teens hesitate to participate in discussions.
+That’s why B2 ESL speaking activities are so important—they give students structured opportunities to practice expressing ideas, opinions, and personal experiences in real time.

-Simply “talking” in English by reading from a written paper isn’t enough.
-B2 learners often have the ability to craft semi-beautiful written sentences—but the temptation is to let them just read those sentences aloud and call it speaking practice.
+Many B2 learners can craft thoughtful written responses, but the temptation is to let them read those sentences aloud and call it speaking practice.
+Unfortunately, that approach doesn’t build real fluency.

 1. Problem-Solving Prompts

-• Why it works: These types of questions exercise a student’s critical thinking skills, promotes use of conditionals, modals, and transitions.
+Why it works: These types of questions exercise a student’s critical thinking skills and promote use of conditionals, modals, and transitions.

-This type of prompt is a favorite in my classroom—and one of the 10 categories I include in my B2 Conversation Starter Cards.
-This type of prompt is a favorite in my classroom—and one of the 10 categories I include in my B2 ESL Conversation Starter Cards.
+This type of prompt is a favorite in my classroom—and one of the categories included in my B2 ESL Conversation Starter Cards.

 2. Memory-Based Storytelling

-• Students think of real situations that they can recount from their own lives or they can even invent them.
+Students think of real situations they can recount from their own lives, or they can invent them.

-• For example: “Describe a time that you felt angry with a friend.”
+“Describe a time you felt angry with a friend.”

 3. Speed-Dating Style Speaking Circles

-If you’re short on time, grab a few cards from your B2 ESL conversation starter deck and let students pick randomly—it keeps things fresh and low-pressure.
+If you’re short on time, students can grab a few prompts from a deck of B2 ESL conversation cards and start talking immediately.

 4. Roleplay with Real-Life Scenarios